19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (ii) from the sum standing to the member’s credit in that account.

+[Act 26 of 2016 wef 01/01/2017]

 [Act 24 of 2013 wef 01/06/2014]

-(6A) Where 2 members of the Fund are parties to a marriage, and neither member is a relevant member, the Board may, on a joint application made by them before 1st January 2013, permit them to set aside jointly an amount which is less than 2 times the minimum sum if each member has executed a memorandum under section 25(1) nominating the other member to receive, on his death, an amount belonging to him which is not less than such amount as the Board may specify.
+(6A) Where 2 members of the Fund are parties to a marriage, and neither member is a relevant member, the Board may, on a joint application made by them before 1st January 2013, permit them to set aside jointly an amount which is less than 2 times the retirement sum if each member has executed a memorandum under section 25(1) nominating the other member to receive, on his death, an amount belonging to him which is not less than such amount as the Board may specify.

+[Act 26 of 2016 wef 01/01/2017]

 [15/2006; 18/2009; 23/2012]